The Progress of Medicine and Science

 Laurens van der Post (1906-1996), The Lost World of the Kalahari

 Despite the advances, the Church still held medicine back roughly to the level of a pre-literate society.
-Physicians, licensed by the Church authorities, continued to diagnose cases of witchcraft*.
+Physicians, licensed by the Church authorities, continued to diagnose cases of witchcraft7.
 They appeared in court as prosecution witnesses, confirming that fits and other symptoms were the product of witchcraft.
 They claimed to have discovered devil's marks on the accused.
-They even gave evidence confirming that victims had vomited metal pins and other artefacts without having swallowed them.
+They even gave evidence confirming that victims had vomited metal pins and other artifacts without having swallowed them.
 In many ways the medical practices of the indigenous people of South America were still in advance of European Christians.
 They carried out trepanation and amputations, excised tumours and used anaesthetics.
 They had developed prosthetic techniques and were using the jaws of decapitated ants as clamps in sutures.

 The Church was still clinging to the theory that illness was caused by sin or demonic agencies.
 Clergymen were still claiming to cure illness by magical means.
-In 1606 the Royal College of Physicians attempted to prevent the Rev. John Bell from purporting to cure fevers by writing charms on a piece of paper*.
+In 1606 the Royal College of Physicians attempted to prevent the Rev. John Bell from purporting to cure fevers by writing charms on a piece of paper8.
 For the Church, Illness was still caused by sin and so was to be cured only by means approved by the Church.
 Other methods were not to be countenanced, whether magical or rational.
-The Anglican Church required its priests and churchwardens to denounce any parishioners who practised medicine without permission*.
+The Anglican Church required its priests and churchwardens to denounce any parishioners who practised medicine without permission9.
 The Church was still responsible for licensing practitioners of medicine.
-Genuine researchers were unlikely to be licensed, although numerous questionable practitioners were, including a number of leading astrologers*.
+Genuine researchers were unlikely to be licensed, although numerous questionable practitioners were, including a number of leading astrologers10.

 At base, illness was caused by sin, and that was all there was to it.
 The Flemish scientist J. B. van Helmont (1577-1644) attacked such theories, regarding miracle cures as natural magic.
 The Louvain medical faculty denounced him in 1623.
 Subsequently he was called before the Inquisition and imprisoned.
 To the extent that there was a genuine scientific theory at all, it was the ancient one espoused by Galen, that illness was caused by an imbalance in the four humours in the body.
 The Church's enemy Paracelsus developed a much better theory.
 He rejected Galen's theory, and speculated about seed-like entities that invaded the body.
 Paracelsus thought these seed-like disease-carriers entered the body through the air, or through food and drink.
 Different agents attacked different organs and thus caused different diseases.
 In essence he had correctly identified the mechanism by which many infectious illnesses are communicated.
 An important consequence was that Paracelsus realised that it was necessary to identify specific cures for specific diseases.
 Physicians had previously occupied themselves looking for a panacea — a divinely sanctioned nostrum that would cure all diseases.

-The Church opposed the scientific method and was hostile to scientific discoveries by Paracelsus or anyone else.
-While freethinkers like Condorcet and Voltaire advocated inoculation against smallpox, it was condemned in France by university faculties of theology.
-But the Church could not deny the efficacy of medicines, and views gradually changed.
+The Church could not deny the efficacy of medicines indefinitely, and views gradually changed.
 Now, instead of banning medical practices, it sought to reassert its medical monopoly.
 The Church now became interested in drugs.
 New ones from South America were exploited by churchmen.
 For example the Jesuits exploited quinine, introduced from Peru in the 1630s.
-It was even known as "the Jesuit powder".
+It was even known as "the Jesuit powder" because of their lucrative monopoly.
 Willem Piso (1611-1675) learned the use of ipecacuanha for treating amoebic dysentery from indigenous inhabitants of Brazil.
 Emetine, an alkaloid of ipecacuanha, is still used for the same purpose today.

 .